The Graduation Requirement

 - Students receive credit on their transcript for service completed with and through non-profit organizations only;

-- As part of this graduation requirement, students must plan and participate in a Core Service Project;
+4. As part of this graduation requirement, students must plan and participate in a Core Service Project between the Fall Semester of their Sophomore Year through the Summer before Senior Year; Students will learn more about this their Sophomore Year.

-- Students are asked to complete this requirement by the first day of Senior Year.
-Students can receive service credit once they are enrolled at SI. service between
+5. Students are asked to complete this requirement by the first day of Senior Year.
+New Students can receive service credit August 1st of the new school year.

 - Ministry during religious services (such as altar serving, liturgical ministry, eucharistic ministry and music ministry) will not be credited as part of SI's graduation requirement.
 The exception here is intended to emphasize that religious ceremonies are about our practice of faith, not about volunteer service.
 SI encourages participation of its students in the life of their religious communities.
 Thus, students can receive service credit for volunteer activity at their place of worship that occurs beyond the scope of actual religious services, such as teaching religious education classes.